johnnvelo7/johnnvelo7.github.io/content/en/ctf/snake_eaterI.md

 ![Snake Eater 8](/snake_eaterI/Picture8.png)

 ## BAD NEWS:
-We see that the file Is encrypted using pyarmor.
+I realized that the file was encrypted using pyarmor.

 ![Snake Eater 9](/snake_eaterI/Picture9.png)

-Running out of hope, I decided to run it dynamically in windows using **procmon**.
+Running out of hope, I decided to run it dynamically in Windows using ***procmon***.

 ![Snake Eater 10](/snake_eaterI/Picture10.png)

-We already see that it is doing A LOT.
-So what we need to do is to filter these event logs using the filter option.
+I could already see that the malware was doing A LOT.
+I wanted to see more so I had to filter the event logs using the filter option.
+Add this filter and apply.

 ![Snake Eater 11](/snake_eaterI/Picture11.png)

-Add this filter and apply.
-Just scrolling through the logs we already see the **flag**. :D
+Just scrolling through the logs I was shocked because I could already see the ***flag*** in plaintext. :D

 ![Snake Eater 12](/snake_eaterI/Picture12.png)